 Fuel Supply: National default fuel supply inputs were used for all source types except transit buses.
-A large portion of the transit bus fleet in the Treasure Valley operates on compressed natural gas (CNG).
+A large portion of the transit bus fleet in Ada and Canyon Counties operates on compressed natural gas (CNG).
 For this reason, CNG fuels were included in base- and future-year modeling.